 - Contact hours

-- 10 half days.
-The total work load for the unit is 150 hours.
+- The total workload contact hours for the unit is 36 hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.